gman1647/budget_app_project/README.md

 Added check balance function (I should have finished this function before the withdrawal and deposit functions, but whatever).
 All the budget functions now work.
 Now I just need to work on how the instances and the overall budget print to the console.
 That will be for tomorrow.
 I took a couple of days off to work on some VBA for work, but back to it today Added `print_category` which correctly prints each category to the console.
 All tests pass except the bar chart which I will begin work on now.
+Added `create_spend_chart` function along with helper functions `_get_cat_total` and `_get_total`.
+Together, these calculate the percentage of spending for each category.
+The math appears to work, not on to the visual.